 Ok, looks great.
 So, how can I build my own walled garden?

 If you are a publisher and/or if you have access to significant data through your business (websites/apps/services), the walled garden is the best approach to monetising your inventory and data as explained earlier with the case study.

 Business wise, building a walled garden is a challenge.
-It demands that you have the size and the power of negotiation needed to sell a new private advertising network to advertisers.
+It requires you to have the size and the power of negotiation needed to sell a new private advertising network to advertisers.
 This was “do-able” for Google, Facebook and Amazon but it is way more difficult for a smaller company/publisher.
 Even Twitter has had some issues with its own walled garden.

-Technically speaking, it means that you have to build/source your own marketing stack (CDP / DCO) so that you can offer to advertisers what the other walled garden providers are offering (tracking people, exposure, monitoring the whole performance of campaigns).
+Technically speaking, it means that you have to build/source your own marketing stack (CDP/DCO) so that you can offer advertisers what the other walled garden providers are offering (tracking people, exposure, monitoring the whole performance of campaigns).